physics210/p210-2024/docs/syllabus.md

 4. Poster Presentation
 5. Engagement

-For each of these categories, you will receive an “editorial decision” (see Project grading below) such as “Publish” or “Major Revisions”.
+For each of these categories, you will receive an “editorial decision” (see Project Assessment below) such as “Publish” or “Major Revisions”.

 Your course grade will be based upon the editorial decisions you are able to achieve across all five categories.
 The table below provides an overview of the minimum criteria for each grade level.
 For a more detailed account, please see Appendix 1.